-The Corbyn’s Cove beach is also growing as a great place for various activities including speed boat rides, Jet Skis, and Scuba diving under the all-natural and alive corals near the Snake Island.
+Corbyn’s Cove beach is also growing as a great place for various activities including speed boat rides, Jet Skis, and Scuba diving under the all-natural and alive corals near Snake Island.

 Things to do:

-Wandoor Beach is located about 30 Km’s from the Airport and possesses beautifully blue and pristine clear beaches.
+Wandoor Beach is located about 22.2 KMs from the Airport and possesses beautifully blue and pristine clear beaches.

-Long stretches of beach along the blue watered shoreline offers astounding scenery to go for a long walk, slow down and just immerse yourself in the experience.
+Long stretches of beach along the blue watered shoreline offer astounding scenery to go for a long walk, slow down and just immerse yourself in the experience.

-Wandoor beach is the place where most of the people get dressed in their swim wear and enjoy a long hours of playing and swimming in the water.
+Wandoor beach is the place where most people get dressed in their swimwear and enjoy long hours of playing and swimming in the water.
 Once you are out of the water, you can enjoy some beachside snacks of your choice in the long groups of more than 15 shops located near the beach.

 Things to do: